privacybydesign/irmajs/README.md

+_This repository is deprecated and therefore not maintained anymore.
+Please use one of the [`irma-frontend-packages`](https://github.com/privacybydesign/irma-frontend-packages) instead.
+A legacy wrapper for backwards compatibilty with irmajs can be found [here](https://github.com/privacybydesign/irma-frontend-packages/tree/master/irma-legacy)._

 # irmajs

 `irmajs` is a Javascript client of the RESTful JSON API offered by the [`irma server`](https://github.com/privacybydesign/irmago/tree/master/irma).
 It allows you to use the `irma server` to: